shimaore/astonishing-competition/middleware/log-rated.coffee.md

 - session.rated.params, esp session.rated.params.client and session.rated.params.carrier.

 We need to figure out:
-- where we want to log: which databases (two for client side, one for carrier side, one for traces)
+- where we want to log: which databases (two for client side, one for carrier side)
 - how we want to log it: what document identifier

 All databases are period-bound (typically, monthly).